dv-abhishek/CSE573-SWM-StockPrediction/README.md

 Note: Only pickle files are necessary.
 CSV files are only for reference.

 Update from Naveen: I have added one gram features extraction code for both amazon and apple.
-Not uploading corresponding pickle file in drive because of its huge size.
 If you just run the 'n-gram-feature-extraction.ipynb' notebook in your local, it would generate the pickle files for features for respective company.
 That would hardly take 5 mins.

-The two-gram feature extraction is working only for amazon data for now.
-It is failing for apple because of huge size of resultant dataset.
-I am still trying to find some workaround to get this ready.
-Use Amazon two-gram features till then.
+In your local, please directly use the files put up by Abhishek in drive as it takes lots of time in preprocessing.